johnlaudun/textalytics.net/docs/guides/writing.md

 Glassie, Henry.
 1995.
 Tradition.  _Journal of American Folklore_ 108(430): 395-412. doi: 10.2307/541653.

 Wu, Yung-Hsing.
 2010.
 The Magical Matter of Books: Amazon.com and The Tales of Beedle the Bard. _Children's Literature Association Quarterly_ 35/2: 190-207. https://www.muse.jhu.edu/article/381187.

+## Summaries

+While you may view summaries as exercises performed strictly for the satisfaction of your instructor, the fact is that summaries are singularly useful reports that you write to yourself.
+You write a summary of a text so that you don't have to read a text again later, when you are either being examined or when you are writing your own analysis.
+Some things to keep in mind as you write a summary:

+- Be clear on the purpose for the summary: what do you need it to do?
+- As you read, or better re-read, mark sentences that seem to present the "big picture" or the "gist" or "the point."
+- What are the text's main ideas?
+Sometimes, oh sometimes, the text does not necessarily make its main ideas clear: you will have to extrapolate.
+The good news is that such extrapolations will necessarily be in your own words, i.e. paraphrased.
+- Analyze the part of the text in relation to the whole -- when it comes to non-fiction texts, *says-does* analyses can be useful here.
+(See § Says-Does above.)
+Be sure your assessment of what is important is what the text itself is signaling as important.
+(And if the text says one thing and does another, that is worth describing.)
+- Just as importantly, sometimes what's important to you is different from what is important to the text.
+Be sure to note your own *takeaways*.
+- Be objective!
+Injecting your opinion is not useful to you later.
+A summary is a report that attempts to be as true to the original text as possible.

+## Thesis Statements

+Most readers of essays look for a one or two-sentence condensation of the argument or analysis early in the text: first, because they want to know in what they are about to invest their time, and, second, they want a clear idea of the perspective or line of inquiry or argument the essay is going to pursue so that they can evaluate the text for its own consistency as well as understand how it relates to their own point of view or sensibility.

+From a writer's point of view, such a condensation, aka a thesis statement, allows you distill your ideas down, forcing you to clarify for yourself what your essay is about.
+It also allows you to better organize your text.

+In general, a thesis statement will accomplish these goals, of both readers and writers, if it answers a question that:

+-  tackles a subject upon which reasonable people could disagree,
+- deals with a subject that can be adequately treated within the scope of the essay,
+- can be expressed as a single idea---though you can think of this idea as being a main clause within a complex sentence that has subordinate ideas attached to it,
+- allows the possibility for a conclusion to be proffered.

+Use these four points not only to develop a thesis statement but also to test it.
+As you work, you will find that an iterative process includes the following steps:

+- You begin with a **topic**, which can often be described with a sentence fragment: e.g., artificial intelligence.
+- Then you narrow the topic into a **hypothesis**, which still might rather fragmentary: e.g., growth of artificial intelligence industries.
+Such a simple narrowing, by expanding the number of qualifications reduces the number of possibilities.
+We're not talking about AI in general but AI as an industry, and an emergent or expanding industry at that.
+- Then you take a position and offer your reader a **thesis**.
+This can be simple, like "The growth of the artificial intelligence industries threatens humanity", or it can be something more complex, "With the growth of artificial intelligence industries, many white collar jobs could be automated in the near future."
+But notice how the simpler thesis is actually weaker than the more complex one.
+What's the difference?
+Specificity.
+The simpler thesis doesn't tell us how the growth of AI industries threaten humanity.
+How would you revise it to make it more specific?

+Stronger thesis statements:

+- take some sort of stand: they offer a position from which to understand the subject being discussed;

+- justify discussion--e.g., "My family is an extended family." versus "While most American families would view consanguineal marriage as a threat to the nuclear family structure, many Iranian families, like my own, believe these marriages help reinforce kinship ties in an extended family.";
+- express one main idea, avoiding having readers confused about what they are about;
+- are specific, making it clear what the essay will be about and making it easy for you as a writer to guarantee that the topic and scope are manageable.